miguel-hidalgo/GettingAndCleaningData/README.md

 * Merges the training and the test sets to create one data set.
 * Extracts only the measurements on the mean and standard deviation for each measurement.
-  * Creates individual 12 data sets, one for each measurement of the mean (6) and one for each measuremnt of the StdDev (6).
+  * Creates individual 12 data sets, one for each measurement of the mean (6) and one for each measurement of the StdDev (6).
   * Uses descriptive activity names to name the activities in the data set and the variables are labeled accordingly.
   * From the data sets created previously, creates a second, single independent tidy data set with the average of each variable for each activity and each subject.